KittinatAna/coffeetracker/README.md

 - Reporting and Insights: Offering robust reporting features that summarize coffee consumption and expenditure over different time periods (week, month, year), helping users understand their habits and manage their spending.

-- Advanced Features: Exploring additional features such as detecting the user's location via GPS to automatically identify coffee shops, and the potential to upload summary data to a web service for further analysis.
+- Advanced Features: Exploring additional features such as detecting the user's location via GPS to automatically identify coffee shops, and the potential to upload summary data to a web service in CSV file for further analysis.

 ## Privacy & Security
 ### Data Collection